RWS/studio-api-docs/articles/gettingstarted/building_a_plugin.md

 * **Description**: description of the plug-in package.
 * **Author**: the name of the plug-in author
 * **RequiredProduct**: this indicates which product this plug-in supports.
 This must include the minimum version and can optionally include a maximum version. <br>
-If the minimum version is set to *<var:VersionNumber>.1* that means the plugin can be installed only in <Var:ProductName> SR1 and above.
+If the minimum version is set to *Var:VersionNumber.1* that means the plugin can be installed only in Var:ProductName SR1 and above.
 * **Include**: a list of additional files to be included into the plugin package.

 Any plugin project need to have the following nuget packages refrenced :